douglasgreen/outlines/computing/artificial_intelligence.md

+# Artificial Intelligence

-# The Dawn of AI
+## The Dawn of AI

-## Introduction to AI: Definition, History, and Evolution
+### Introduction to AI: Definition, History, and Evolution

 Definition: Artificial Intelligence (AI) refers to the creation of machines or software capable of intelligent behavior.
 This involves the simulation of human-like intelligence processes by machines, especially computer systems.
 These processes include learning, reasoning, problem-solving, perception, and language understanding.